mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

     caption: "[Unsplash](https://unsplash.com/@katieharp)"
 ---

-Do you monitor costs of the data pipelines in exactly the same way as you monitor overall health, latency or throughput?
+Do you check costs of the data pipelines in exactly the same way as you check overall health, latency or throughput?
 Nowadays, taking care of cost efficiency is an integral part of every data engineer job.
 I would like to share my own experiences with applying [FinOps](https://www.finops.org/introduction/what-is-finops/) discipline in the organization within tens of data engineering teams and thousands of data pipelines.

 All my blog posts are based on practical experiences, everything is battle tested and all presented examples are taken from the real systems.
-And this time it will not be different.
+And this time it won't be different.
 On a daily basis I manage the analytical data platform, the project with $100k+ monthly budget.
 I will share how to keep costs of the streaming and batch pipelines on Google Cloud Platform under control.